morgante/contract/README.md

 Additionally, as my labor is my primary means of generating value, extending my life span has a tremendous ROI for humanity's utility.
 Conservatively speaking, under the terms of my [philanthropic commitments](./philanthropy.md), every year of productive work I add provides an additional $50,000 2017 dollars towards improving humanity.
 As such, most of the personal commitments in this contract aim to improve the length of my lifespan while ensuring I also provide value for those around me.
 In particular, [sustaining friendships](http://www.livescience.com/6769-live-longer-friends.html) and [finding a romantic partner](http://www.health.harvard.edu/newsletter_article/marriage-and-mens-health) are both scientifically validated factors in longevity, hence them forming the basis of my [social commitments](./social.md).
 Of course, most of my [health commitments](./health.md) are also designed to improve longevity.

-## Embracing the Robot
+## Incentive Mechanisms

-While this contract might seem excessively strict and robotic to most people, the truth is that I make a terrible human but a pretty decent robot.
-Without prior commitments and left completely to my own devices, I typically revert to a lifestyle of only eating, sleeping, working, and reading—a lifestyle which is unsustainable in the long run.
-However, I respond very well to incentives and commitment frameworks.
-Hence, this contract is an attempt to program healthier behavior into my life and to codify my personal expectations.
+The primary audience for this contract is myself.
+It is an attempt to reduce the cognitive load of short-term decision-making by allowing me to pre-code certain decisions.

-In addition, when designing clauses I place a heavy emphasis on reducing decision-making.
+Thus, when designing clauses I place a heavy emphasis on reducing decision-making.
 Doing the right thing is often hard enough, but this can be especially challenging when compounded by the mental effort of deciding what the right thing is.
 Hence, this contract is designed as a way for me to live my life while minimizing the mental load of daily decisions.

-The primary mechanism for enforcing this contract is through fines for non-compliance.
-Every clause of this contract includes specified individuals ("Judges") who are responsible for judging compliace with that clause and enforcing fees for non-compliance.
-Fines are paid to Judges unless otherwise noted.
+I have historically tried various incentive mechanisms (ex. fines for non-compliance), but in practice those mechanisms were [quickly abandoned](https://github.com/morgante/contract/commit/2f417d53fbb7b4e3bf748cdb8955ba39e87ea441).
+Therefore, a secondary focus is on *accuracy*.
+This contract is not meant to be excessively aspirational—it is meant to dictate how I should act *today*, not how a hypothetical future (improved) Morgante should act in the future.

 ## Term